Relativiteit/ArduinoBasics/README.md

 * Piezo Zoomer

 ## Project 6: Ghost Detector
-Who you gonna call!! ```GhostDectorProject6``` yeah it does not roll of the thounge but it is what it is.
+Who you gonna call!! ```GhostDectorProject6``` yeah it does not roll of the tongue but it is what it is.
 With a wire we are going to detect changes in the electrical magnetic field in and around your dwelling.
 To make the whole project portable simply add a battery as a powersource and try to recreate blair which (please don't).